 When preparing an OS image, meet the following requirements and consider the related recommendations.

 - One OS layer (recommended): Ideally, you can create one, generic OS layer and reuse it in all of the layered images you publish.
 This keeps layer maintainence to a minimum, because App and Platform layers only work with the OS layer used to create them.
 If you need to support both a desktop and a server OS, you must create an OS layer for each one, along with a set of Platform and App layers for each.

 - Fresh OS image: Start with a fresh image of a supported Windows OS from your hypervisor.
 This ensures that the image is optimized for your environment.

 - IP address from DHCP: Make sure that the OS image is not in a domain.
 Ensure that the image gets its IP address from DHCP.
-Otherwise, you will not be able to install the App Layering OS Machine Tools.
-Domain join can be done in the Platform layer.
+Otherwise, you cannot install the App Layering OS Machine Tools.
+Domain join can be done in the platform layer.

 - App Layering OS Machine Tools: Locate the OS Machine Tools in the App Layering installation package.

 - Optimization script for MS Office: If you are going to run MS Office, you must use the optimization script included in the installation package.